 Debt often gets a bad reputation, but when used wisely, it can actually be a powerful tool for building wealth.
 In this article, we'll break down the difference between good and bad debt, explore how debt can be used strategically, and dive into how some of the wealthiest people in the world use debt to their advantage.

-Let’s explore how debt, with a proper strategy, can actually work for you—not against you.
-If you want to raise your capital, check this opportunity here!
+Let's explore how debt, with a proper strategy, can actually work for you—not against you.
+Understanding the mechanics of leverage is the first step toward using it safely.

 A Smart Financial Plan Is the Foundation